Brijesh-040/express-boilerplate/README.md

 ## Setup Instructions

-After cloning this project to your computer, follow these steps to install the project:
+After cloning this project to your computer, follow these steps to install the project

 1. Convert your env-example file to a .env file.